The Easiest Sourdough Discard Sandwich Bread Recipe (Dairy-Free)

 Ingredients for Sourdough Discard Sandwich Bread

-- Active Dry Yeast – The yeast is added to leaven the bread, making the rise time much quicker than bread leavened with a sourdough starter.
+- Instant Yeast – The yeast is added to leaven the bread, making the rise time much quicker than bread leavened with a sourdough starter.

 - Sourdough discard – Discard is used to give the sourdough flavor.